Larrycpan/SigProfilerAssignment/README.md

 ## Contact

-For questions, support requests, or bug reports, please contact the SigProfilerSuite team via GitHub [issues](https://github.com/SigProfilerSuite/SigProfilerAssignment/issues) or by email at [contact@sigprofilersuite.org](mailto:contact@sigprofilersuite.org).
+For questions, support requests, or bug reports in this branch, please email at [kxiongac@connect.ust.hk](mailto:ckxiongac@connect.ust.hk).